Skip to main

 Tuition

-Students enrolled in the online MA or PhD in Arts Administration pay in-state graduate tuition rates regardless of their residential location.
+Students enrolled in the online MA, PhD, or Graduate Certificate programs in Arts Administration pay in-state graduate tuition rates, regardless of where they live.

 Internal Funding